Oct 22, 2019 | Hotel Management | Reading Time: 5 minutes

 We often face stressful situations in the hotel industry.
 That is why I had to learn quickly how to activate the smile-and-wave mode, like a Madagascar penguin.

-That means to be able to keep calm and “smile and wave”, when situations are getting out of hands.
+That means to be able to keep calm and “smile and wave” when situations are getting out of hand.
 To be a Madagascar penguin means to not show traces of frustration, sadness or even panic.
 It’s to master the art of disguise, while disasters and madnesses are happening around you.
 Believe me: it’s harder than you think.

 Do like the penguins: smile and wave, and be the calm through the storm.